neu-se/CS4530-Spring-2023/_announcements/week-11.md

 We have also provided a [tutorial](https://neu-se.github.io/CS4530-Spring-2023/tutorials/) on course website with details about how to setup your continuous integration and continuous deployment pipeline for the project.

-Each instructor will also provide detailed list of expectations for the final demos.
-Those may be viewed on piazza in next few weeks.
+Each instructor will also provide detailed list of [expectations for the final demos](https://northeastern.instructure.com/courses/133054/assignments/1783881).
+Those can be viewed on piazza.